-Most of the people of the state belong to the various clans and communities who are ethnically or linguistically associated with each other.
+Most of the people of the state belong to various clans and communities that are ethnically or linguistically associated with each other.
 These clans and tribes are jointly named as Mizos where Mi stands for People and Zo stands for Hill.
-Other than Mizoram, these people inhabit places in Bangladesh, Myanmar, and other northeastern states of India.
+Other than Mizoram, these people inhabit places in Bangladesh, Myanmar, and other Northeastern states of India.
 The Mizo tribes comprise Lushei, Hmar, Lai, Paite, and Mara.
 The Hmar people are again subdivided into clans like Lungtau, Thiek, Khawbung, Darngawn, and Zote.

 Popular cultural festivals

-The popular cultural festivals in Mizoram, India are as follows:
+The popular cultural festivals in Mizoram are as follows:

 - Mim Kut

 The Mim Kut festival is normally observed in the months of August and September, following the cultivation of maize.
 People observe this festival by dancing, singing, drinking, and eating.

 - Pawl Kut